r-huijts/xcode-mcp-server/docs/test-plan.md

    pod init
    echo "platform :ios, '15.0'\n\npod 'Alamofire'" > Podfile

+   # Workspace project
+   # Using Xcode UI (Recommended):
+   # 1. Open Xcode
+   # 2. File > New > Workspace
+   # 3. Set Workspace Name: "TestWorkspace"
+   # 4. Choose $HOME/XcodeMCPTests for location
+   # 5. Add TestApp and PodTestApp to the workspace

    # Swift Package
    mkdir -p $HOME/XcodeMCPTests/TestPackage
    cd $HOME/XcodeMCPTests/TestPackage
    swift package init --type library

+   # Files for testing
+   mkdir -p $HOME/XcodeMCPTests/Files
+   cd $HOME/XcodeMCPTests/Files
+   echo "This is a test file" > test.txt mkdir -p TestDir echo "This is a nested test file" > TestDir/nested.txt
    ```

    Note: While there are command-line options for creating Xcode projects (like using templates), the most reliable method is using the Xcode UI.
 This ensures all project settings and files are created correctly.